Somerset Extension Open House

 Ongoing Events and Activities:

 • youth interacting with 4-H staffMake a native seed ball!
 (FREE activity for ALL ages.
 Take it home and grow native plants near your house.
-Native seeds donated by Wild Seed Project)
+Native seeds donated by Wild Seed Project and the Solon Community Garden)

 • 4-H Expo